KNIX-FM

-KNIX-FM (102.5 MHz) is a commercial radio station in Phoenix, Arizona, owned and operated by iHeartMedia, Inc. The station airs a country music radio format.
+KNIX-FM (102.5 FM) is a commercial radio station in Phoenix, Arizona, owned and operated by iHeartMedia, Inc. The station airs a country music radio format.

 The studios and offices are located on East Van Buren Street in Phoenix near Sky Harbor Airport.
 The transmitter is in South Mountain Park, off Road B, amid other towers for Phoenix-area FM and TV stations.

 History

 Early years

 The station originally signed on the air on December 25, 1961.
 Because there was no associated AM station, the call sign was simply KNIX.
 It has kept the call letters KNIX or KNIX-FM throughout its history.
 KNIX previously transmitted with 3,100 watts, a fraction of its current output, only heard in Phoenix and its adjacent suburbs.

 KNIX aired a beautiful music format.
 The license was held by Aztec Radio, Inc., with owners John and Donna Karshner also serving as on-air staff and programmers.
 Their son, John P. Karshner II, became one of the youngest DJs in America at age 16.